STAR-GO: Improving Protein Function Prediction by Learning to Hierarchically Integrate Ontology-Informed Semantic Embeddings: Results

 \section{Results}

 We compared \model with state-of-the-art models to evaluate its protein function prediction performance and generalization to unseen GO terms.
-We further examined the contribution of the \model components with ablation studies.
-Performance was evaluated using $F_{max}$ for protein-centric accuracy and Macro-AUPR and AUC for term-centric generalization across GO terms.
+We further examined the contribution of \model components with ablation studies.
+Performance was evaluated using $F_{max}$ for protein-centric accuracy and Macro AUPR and AUC for term-centric generalization across GO terms.
 Implementation details, baselines, and evaluation metrics are provided in the Supplementary Materials.